soundhound/houndify-sdk-ios-phrasespotter/README.md

 # houndify-sdk-ios-phrasespotter
-The phrase spotter framework powers HoundifySDK
+The phrase spotter framework provides wake phrase support to the HoundifySDK.